 Merino wool baselayers (40€-130€ per item)

 Merino wool is excellent at wicking away moisture and trapping body warmth at the same time.
 It is a natural fibre and as such has another advantage, that of masking any unpleasant sweaty odours.
-We offer a range of children’s merino base layers from Reima.
-They don’t itch or smell and will keep your little ones warm all day.
+Merinco is so fine that it doesn’t itch and will keep you warm all day.

 Layer 2: Lightweight insulated jacket or fleece?